 For sweeping cityscape views and Canadian bounty: Canoe

-Be romanced by Toronto’s skyline as you dine at this fine outpost that’s situated on the 54th floor of the TD tower in the downtown core.
+Be romanced by Toronto’s skyline as you dine at this fine outpost that’s situated on the 54th floor of the TD tower in the downtown core that has established itself as the city’s must for special occasions.

 Dine-in: The nearly three decades-old restaurant recently underwent a $2 million dollar renovation, upgrading both the kitchen and dining room.
 Snag a seat by the window facing the CN Tower to watch the sunset while feasting on dishes that showcase Canadian-sourced ingredients.
-Top choices include birch-roasted bison tartare, tender Baffin Island turbot, and blueberry-rubbed elk loin.
+Top choices include birch-roasted bison tartare, tender Baffin Island turbot, and ash-rubbed and larded beef filet.
 You can opt for dishes off the dinner menu or choose the seasonally rotating tasting menu with wine option pairing.

 Takeout: Weekly tasting menus can be pre-ordered online.